Crop a Picture into a Circle on a PowerPoint Slide Using Crop to Shape

 If you want to crop an image into a circle in PowerPoint, you will need to combine cropping options.
 Crop options appear on the Picture Format or Picture Tools Format tab in the Ribbon.
 You can use these tools to crop a picture into an oval and then crop again to change the aspect ratio so the oval changes into a circle.
 In PowerPoint, you can achieve some great effects by cropping images to different shapes.

-To crop an image into a circle in PowerPoint (typically in Normal View), you'll need to:
+In order to crop an image into a circle in PowerPoint (typically in Normal View), you will need to complete the following steps:

-2. Change the cropped image into a circle by changing the aspect ratio.
+- Change the cropped picture into a circle by changing the aspect ratio

-3. Change the size, shape or position of the cropped image as required.
+- Change the size, shape or position of the cropped image as required

 Recommended article: How to Crop an Image into a Circle in PowerPoint Using Merge Shapes